 How many tracks are in NASCAR?

-The NASCAR Cup Series currently races on 24 different tracks, with the Charlotte Roval and Charlotte Motor Speedway oval officially counting as two separate tracks.
-Additionally, the NASCAR Xfinity Series races adds three tracks not on the Cup Series schedule, with the Gander Trucks adding on an additional three.
+The NASCAR Cup Series currently races on 26 different tracks, with the Charlotte Roval and Charlotte Motor Speedway oval officially counting as two separate tracks.
+Additionally, the NASCAR Xfinity Series races adds one track not on the Cup Series schedule, with the Camping World Trucks adding on an additional three.
 That makes 30 total tracks for the three national series.

 What is the biggest NASCAR track?

-The biggest NASCAR Cup Series track (by length) is Talladega Superspeedway in Talladega, Alabama.
+The biggest NASCAR oval is Talladega Superspeedway in Talladega, Alabama.
 It measures at 2.66 miles.
-For all NASCAR national series, Road America in Elkhart Lake, Wisconsin, is the longest.
-The road courses hosts the NASCAR Xfinity Series once per year and is 4.048 miles.
+For all NASCAR tracks, Road America in Elkhart Lake, Wisconsin, is the longest.
+The road course hosts the NASCAR Cup Series and NASCAR Xfinity Series once per year and is 4.048 miles.